Foxconn to Build $10B Plant in WI, Giving Support to Trump’s Jobs Pledges

 The plant is expected to employ at least 3,000 workers when it opens, according to a Bloomberg report.
 The report cited a White House official who requested anonymity in order to discuss the project before it was officially announced.

-Ultimately, Foxconn’s facility is expected to create 13,000 jobs, Walker said.
-The average yearly salary of these workers is expected to be more than $53,000, plus benefits.
+The average yearly salary of workers at Foxconn’s facility in Wisconsin is expected to be more than $53,000, plus benefits, WEDC said.

 (The figures Walker cited during his speech at the White House, which match up with a fact sheet published by WEDC, are based on estimates from the accounting firm Ernst & Young.)